Mitsubishi Electric MELSEC iQ-R Series (Update A)

 --------- End Update A part 1 of 2 ---------

 4.2 VULNERABILITY OVERVIEW

 A remote attacker can leverage a brute-force attack to acquire legitimate usernames registered in the module.

 A remote attacker could obtain unprotected credentials by sniffing network traffic.

 A remote attacker could lock out a legitimate user by continually attempting to login with a known username and incorrect passwords.

 - COMPANY HEADQUARTERS LOCATION: Japan

-Ivan Speziale of Nozomi Networks reported this vulnerability to CISA.
+Ivan Speziale of Nozomi Networks Labs reported these vulnerabilities to CISA.